hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_parse.md

 @toomasv Thank you, it's iteresting indeed.

 [15:23:43](#kCwSUx_5OSxU7_RvUOgKXYlkz5lvUg-APCs7ce6KM80) <toomasv>:
-@GalenIvanov Working on your solution I got it 15 chars shorter Ì†ΩÌ∏Ñ
+@GalenIvanov Working on your solution I got it 15 chars shorter üòÑ
 ```
 func[s][a: charset"<>"until[parse s[any[t: change[a"<"a](t/1)| change[a">"a](t/3)| change["("a")"](t/2)| skip]]2 > length? s]probe s]
 ```